HOW IT WORKS

 "the veil was torn"

 As soon as I was inspired to paint this piece, light began breaking through cracks in the wooden cross.
-I couldn’t ignore the symbolism — it immediately brought me back to the moment in Scripture when Jesus breathed His last and the temple veil was torn from top to bottom.
+It immediately brought me back to the moment in Scripture when Jesus breathed His last and the temple veil was torn from top to bottom.

 This painting reflects that sacred rupture: the separation between God and man undone in an instant.
 Light where there was once barrier.
 Access where there was once distance.
 It is a visual reminder that through Christ’s sacrifice, we no longer stand outside — we are invited in.